 Fill pot of potatoes part way with water; cover and cook until tender.
 Drain.

-Mash potatoes, using part (about 1/4th or less) of the butter, and milk to make a good consistency.
+Mash potatoes, using part (about 1/4th or less) of the butter, and part of the milk to make a good consistency.

 Combine remaining butter and milk in saucepan with cheese and salt; cook until smooth.